garye/LogWatcher/README.md

 ## LogWatcher

-Updated To Eclipse Luna 4.4.
+Updated To Eclipse Neon 4.6.

 ----------------------------------------------------------------------